Jack Oakie: Film career

 When his contract with Paramount ended in 1934, Oakie decided to freelance.
 He was remarkably successful, appearing in 87 films, most made in the 1930s and 1940s.
 In the film Too Much Harmony (1933), the part of Oakie's on-screen mother was played by his real mother, Mary Evelyn Offield.
 During the 1930s, he was known as "The World's Oldest Freshman", as a result of appearing in numerous films with a collegiate theme.
 He was also known for refusing to wear screen make-up of any kind, and the frequent use of double-take in his comedy.
 Oakie was quoted as saying of his studio career:

 The pictures I made were called the bread and butter pictures of the studio.
 They cost nothing and made millions, and supported the prestige productions that cost millions and made nothing.

 Oakie portrayed Benzino Napaloni, the boisterous dictator of Bacteria, in Charlie Chaplin's The Great Dictator (1940), for which he received an Oscar nomination for Best Supporting Actor.
 This role was a broad parody of the fascist dictator of Italy, Benito Mussolini, then in power.

 With Tina Louise in The New Breed TV series, 1961.

 Television and radio

-Not being limited by a film studio contract, Oakie branched into radio and had his own radio show between 1936 and 1938.
+Not being limited by a film studio contract, Oakie branched into radio and had his own CBS musical-comedy radio series, Jack Oakie's College, between 1936 and 1938.

 Late in his career he appeared in various episodes of a number of television shows, including The Real McCoys (1963, three times as Uncle Rightly), Breaking Point (Episode #22 "A Child of the Center Ring", 1964), Daniel Boone (1966), and Bonanza (1966).